Composer: Saint-Saens, Camille

-The double bassists’ ‘National Anthem’ arranged for quartet or massed basses.
-Transposed into D major for ease of performance, Bass 4 has much of the tune, …accompanied by the other three basses.
+Saint-Saens' The Elephant is the double bassists' 'National Anthem' arranged for quartet or massed basses.
+Transposed into D major for ease of performance, Bass 4…

 This transcription was made for Bass-Fest ’98, has now been performed around the world, and allows players of all abilities to perform in one magical work.
 Player and audience-friendly.